Clinical Trials & Research

 - Cancer patients are receiving the newest medications and therapies in their own local communities.

 The funding for these research efforts comes from an NCI Grant each year along with support from The Cedar Rapids Oncology Project (CROP), Mercy Medical Center, St. Luke's Hospital, and Trinity Medical.
-Clinical trials opened by Cedar Rapids Oncology Project come primarily from the North Central Cancer Treatment Group based at the Mayo Clinic in Rochester MN.
-The Project is also a member of the Eastern Cooperative Oncology Group (ECOG), the Clinical Trials Support Unit, and the Comprehensive Cancer Center at Wake Forest University (CCWFU), and has access to pharmaceutical industry clinical trials.
+Clinical trials opened by the Cedar Rapids Oncology Project come primarily from the Alliance for Clinical Trials in Oncology (formerly the North Central Cancer Treatment Group), the Eastern Cooperative Oncology Group (ECOG), the Cancer Trials Support Unit (CTSU), and the Academic and Community Cancer Research United (ACCRU) based at the Mayo Clinic.
+Additionally, Oncology Associates at Mercy has access to nationally and internationally conducted pharmaceutical industry clinical trials.

 For more information about clinical trials, call (319) 363-2690 or e-mail email@example.com.